 We'll train you in core skills for financial engineering and you'll learn to use the key mathematical models that are fundamental to analysing financial issues.
 Our option modules will allow you to explore the topics in finance that you are particularly interested in.

 Our expert tutors will help you to lay the foundations for a career as a quantitative analyst in top financial institutions, as well as opening opportunities in other careers involving financial management or analysis.

 This intensive course is featured on RiskNet and jointly delivered by the Department of Mathematics and the Department of Economics and Related Studies.

-The Department of Economics and Related Studies was top 10 in the UK for 'research impact' in Times Higher Education's ranking of the 2014 Research Excellence Framework.
+The Department of Economics and Related Studies was top ten in the UK for 'research impact' in the Times Higher Education's ranking of the 2014 Research Excellence Framework

-In the 2014 Research Excellence Framework assessment, 80% of research activity in the Department of Mathematics was designated 'world-leading' or 'internationally excellent'.
+In the 2014 Research Excellence Framework assessment, 80 per cent of research activity in the Department of Mathematics was designated 'world-leading' or 'internationally excellent'

 You'll develop your skills and knowledge in econometrics and quantitative finance alongside applied and computational mathematics, guided by experienced and enthusiastic lecturers from the Departments of Mathematics and Economics.

 Both departments host lively calendars of seminars and lectures, allowing you to expand your learning through visits from distinguished scholars and practitioners.